TKRoth/ABasic/README.md

 Result the second from the internal RTC.

 ### SELFLINE
-Result the adress of the line that run now.
+Result the address of the line that run now.

 ### STR$(number)
 Create a string with the number.